 The Certificate in Principles of Public Relations is an entry-level certificate designed to demonstrate a fundamental level of knowledge for graduates entering the public relations profession and related fields.
 The Universal Accreditation Board (UAB) administers the Certificate in Principles of Public Relations.
 Earning the Certificate in Principles of Public Relations gives new graduates an advantage in a competitive job market.
 It also helps university public relations programs with their internal assessment efforts.

 It is easy for universities to participate in the Certificate in Principles of Public Relations program.
-A faculty coordinator designated by the university for the Certificate program is responsible for:
+A faculty coordinator designated by the university for the Certificate program.
+The coordinator's responsibilities are to:

 If an in-person preparatory class is offered, the UAB has no specific requirement as to how the preparatory course is administered.
 Some schools offer the Certificate program course for academic credit (S/U), while some rely on Accredited members of the local Chapter to conduct the study sessions.